umi-natur

 - support ssr scene

-- support automatic scanning of service code and automatic configuration, the same servcie can also be applied to ssr scenarios
+- support automatic scanning of service code and automatic configuration, the same service can also be applied to ssr scenarios

 - support persist configuration